galperins4/tbw/README.md

 After the repository has been cloned you need to open the `config.json` and change it to your liking.
 Once this has been done execute `python3 tbw.py` to start true block weight script

 Important! - pay_addresses and keep keys should match in config.json.
 DO NOT delete the reserve key as it is required.
 All other's can be deleted or more added

+As the sxript leverages @FaustBrians ARK please python client, python 3.6+ is required.
+In addition it is rexommended to run tbis alongside a ark/kapu reiay node as inital api calls are made to localhost.

 ## To Do